yunochan/LunarCore/README.md

 {
     static function OnBeforeRequest(oS: Session) {
         if (oS.host.EndsWith(".starrails.com") || oS.host.EndsWith(".hoyoverse.com") || oS.host.EndsWith(".mihoyo.com") || oS.host.EndsWith(".bhsr.com")) {
+            oS.oRequest.headers.UriScheme = "http";
             oS.host = "localhost"; // This can also be replaced with another IP address.
         }
     }
 };
 ```

-5. If `autoCreateAccount` is set to true in the config, then you can skip this step.
+4. If `autoCreateAccount` is set to true in the config, then you can skip this step.
 Otherwise, type `/account create [account name]` in the server console to create an account.
-6. Login with your account name, the password field is ignored by the server and can be set to anything.
+5. Login with your account name, the password field is ignored by the server and can be set to anything.

 ### Server commands
 Server commands can be run in the server console or in-game.
 There is a dummy user named "Server" in every player's friends list that you can message to use in-game commands.